33 Most Interesting Facts About Rolex Submariner

 While it is its own model, the Rolex Submariner falls under the Oyster Perpetual line.

 Rolex has essentially expanded its Oyster Perpetual range by introducing many of its watches with a second name. eg. Oyster Perpetual Submariner.
 The reason is that the case on the watches in the Oyster Perpetual range has a similar shape.
-Oyster the first waterproof watch Rolex made, and after that, all waterproof watch by Rolex had the name Oyster.
+The Oyster was the first waterproof watch Rolex made, and after that, all waterproof watches by Rolex had the name Oyster.
 Furthermore, Perpetual merely means that the movement is self-winding.

 4. The Rolex is one of the most iconic wristwatches in the world

 The Rolex Submariner is instantly and distinctively recognized by its design and shape.
-When many people see a Rolex Submariner, even if they don’t have much knowledge in watches, they can recognize the Rolex Submariner.
-The Rolex Submariner has gone to history as one of the most iconic and important watches in the history, and you may even say that the Submariner has set the standards for how a diver watch should look.
+When many people see a Rolex Submariner, even if they don’t have much knowledge of watches, they can recognize the Rolex Submariner.
+The Rolex Submariner has gone to history as one of the most iconic and important watches in history, and you may even say that the Submariner has set the standards for how a diver watch should look.

 5. The case reference number of the first Submariner was either 6204 or 6205